-There has been much written and debated about the overuse and overexposure to the internet in the U.S. With the emergence of many new technologies, we are literally connected 24-hours per day, on multiple devices no matter where we are.
-The internet is everywhere in our lives and surfing the net for hours at a time has become a highly accepted national pastime.
-It should therefore come as no surprise that some have gone overboard, to the point of necessitating internet addiction treatment.
+There has been a lot of debate surrounding the overuse and overexposure to the internet, particularly in the U.S. With the emergence of many new technologies, we can be connected 24-hours a day on multiple devices no matter where we are.
+The internet is everywhere in our lives, and surfing the net for hours at a time has become the norm.
+Whether it is social media, Googling, or online shopping, the internet has become an integral part of our lives.
+It should come as no surprise that with this rise, some have gone overboard to the point of necessitating internet addiction treatment.

 An Emerging Addiction Threat